Steel Rebar

 Rebar is used to increase the tensile strength of a structure, most commonly for concrete reinforcement.
 This is because concrete has a very high compression strength, but lacks torsional or tensile strength to withstand other forces.
 There are a number of different styles and grades that rebar can come in, from carbon steel and ribbed to smooth fiberglass.

-Service Steel Warehouse stocks a variety of ready-to-ship steel rebar sizes from #3 to #10, both in grades A615GR60 and A706 weldable.
+Wondering where to buy rebar?
+Service Steel Warehouse is your go-to steel rebar supplier.
+We stock a variety of ready-to-ship steel rebar sizes from #3 to #10, in grades A615GR60 and A706 weldable.
 We also offer full-service processing capabilities, such as cutting to length or galvanizing your rebar.

 Rebar Sizes